Services and institutions

 Practical advice for students

-The Career Service, mediator between theory and practice, is the central point of contact for students of the School of Business and Economics and partners from industry, society, University institutes and research institutions.
+The Career Service, mediator between theory and practice, is the central point of contact for students of the School of Business, Economics and Society and partners from industry, society, University institutes and research institutions.

-The Career Service at the School of Business and Economics provides students with subject-specific information and advice on finding a job and planning a career.
+The Career Service at the School of Business, Economics and Society provides students with subject-specific information and advice on finding a job and planning a career.
 As a contact for employers, the Career Service offers various options to industry partners.

 Make the most of the wide range of initiatives that make it easier for the University to exchange ideas with professionals in industry.

 More information is available on the website of the School’s Career Service (German).